 Are you looking for a more permanent solution to your make up routine?
-Based in Haywards Heath Tarryn specialises in permanent makeup at a world-class level, with her precise artistic talent and innovative techniques.
+Based in Haywards Heath Tarryn specialises in permanent makeup at a world-class level, using her precise artistic talent and innovative techniques.

 Tarryn creates incredibly skilled, beautiful enhancements for brows, lips, eyes and areolas.
 Over 20 years of experience and a wealth of knowledge, has led to Tarryn becoming a well respected technician, trainer and lecturer.

 She aims to create the perfect bespoke permanent make up enhancements to make you look and feel amazing!

 In her secondary role as a Master Educator for the prestigious Finishing Touches Tarryn has trained many of the UK’S premier permanent make up artists.
 A geniuinely accomplished individual you are 100% safe in Tarryn’s hands.